 Becoming a Pipeline Welder

 Pipeline welding revolves around arc welds, these are extremely difficult and require lots of training.
-Welders typically start as apprentices or helpers to an established welder who can them teach them the ropes.
+Arc welding is a type of welding process using an electric arc to create heat to melt and join metals.
+The arc is formed between the actual work and an electrode (stick or wire) that is manually or mechanically guided along the joint.
+Welders typically start as apprentices or helpers to an established welder who can then teach them the ropes.

-Few people are interested in pipeline welder.
-The requirements are difficult and the conditions are extreme, but the money for this career defiantly shows a reflection of the work.
-If pipeline welding didn’t interest you further down the line, certifications and skills can transfer to other welding careers, so you aren’t tied down to one job.
+Few people are interested in pipeline welding.
+The requirements are difficult and the conditions are extreme, but the money for this career definitely shows a reflection of the work.
+If pipeline welding does not interest you further down the line, certifications and skills can transfer to other welding careers, so you aren’t tied down to one job.